Lycée International de Saint-Germain-en-Laye: International Cultural Life

-In addition, each section celebrates numerous events linked to their own culture and history, such as the Scandinavian sections' festival of lights, the Japanese spring celebration, and the American Section's potluck dinner and bingo night.
-Most sections also have specific theater programs and other extra-curricular activities for students.
+Each section celebrates many events linked to their own culture and history, such as the British Section Quiz Night, Scandinavian sections' festival of lights, the Japanese spring celebration, the American Section's potluck dinner and bingo night.
+Most sections also have theatre programs and other extra-curricular activities for students, and some organise welcome events for new families at the start of the new school year in early September.

 The foyer socio-éducatif (FSE) organizes student concerts (Jazz Band, classical orchestra, a-capella singing, choir) and theater performances.